aio-libs/aiohttp/docs/web_reference.rst

       It's up to end user to figure out which :term:`web-handler`\s are still alive and how to finish them properly.

-      We suggest to keep a list of long running handlers in :class:`Application` dictionary.
+      We suggest keeping a list of long running handlers in :class:`Application` dictionary.

+      .. seealso:: :ref:`aiohttp-web-graceful-shutdown`

    .. method:: make_handler(**kwargs)